prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 Outside the tent the hyena made the same strange noise that had awakened her.

-But woman, did not hear him for the beating of her heart.
+But woman, didn't hear him for the beating of her heart.